MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ### I. Upload to Azure
-As you move content into SharePoint Online using the new Migration API, Azure is leveraged as a temporary holding place.
-The network speed to upload to Azure is much faster and lets you choose your datacenter.
+SPMT or your third-party tool will migrate your content into SharePoint Online using the Migration API, leveraging Azure as a temporary holding place.

-If you have a good connection, you might want to choose the same datacenter location for your Azure and your O365 account.
-If your network is slow, consider using the Azure Datacenter the closest geographically to you.
+If you have a good connection and can configure your datacenter, choose the same datacenter location closest geographically to you for your Azure and your O365 account.
 Migration data throughput is highest during off-peak hours, which are typically nights and weekends in your region’s time zone.
 Your region's time zone is determined by where your Sharepoint Online tenant is set up.

 ### II.
 The Migration API